Sleep Apnea Symptoms: How to Recognize the Signs Early

 I thought they were tension headaches.
 I thought they were migraines.
 I thought they were caused by my job, by my posture, by not drinking enough water, by almost anything other than the fact that my blood oxygen had been dropping repeatedly through the night, and my brain was dealing with the consequences every morning.

 The morning after my first properly treated night on CPAP, I woke up without one.
 I remember lying there waiting for the headache to arrive the way it always did, and it didn’t come.
 That was the moment I understood how directly the headaches had been connected to the apnea.
 They haven’t come back in over a decade.
+I wrote about that whole shift on sleep apnea and migraine headaches if you want the longer version.

 The Brain Fog